 If you have the educational qualifications to work as a school librarian, the prospects are much better in comparison to other kinds of librarians.
 School librarians work with academic and school libraries.
 The most promising employment for librarians, especially school librarians, is found in metropolitan area of the country, such as the Washington D.C, Boston, New York/New Jersey, Chicago, and Los Angeles areas.
 Candidates that have a clear understanding of a range of print and electronic reference sources as well as related software or other, will be at an advantage versus others in the market.

-Can I Become a School Librarian?
+How To Become a School Librarian

 School Librarian Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.